The Banana Man makes a surprise

-appearance in the fascinating book, The History of Clowns
+in The History of Clowns

 The History of Clowns for Beginners